 How to Clean Battery Corrosion & Save Your Remote

-My family recently started spending more time in our family room instead of our livingroom where we had been watching television for the past two years.
+My family recently started spending more time in our family room instead of our living room where we had been watching television for the past two years.

 When we got ready to watch our first movie in our newly decorated space, our plans were interrupted by a remote that stopped working due to battery corrosion.

 Instead of wasting money by ordering a new one and waiting a few days to get it in the mail, I decided to try to clean the battery corrosion myself.

-What you will need to clean the battery corrosion & save your remote:
+What you will Need to Clean the Battery Corrosion & Save your Remote:

 Dip your cotton swab into the vinegar and lightly scrape against the corrosion build up inside the battery compartment.

-Try not to the saturate the area with excess liquid and use a little bit at a time to prevent getting liquid into the wiring inside.
+Try not to saturate the area with excess liquid and use a little bit at a time to prevent getting liquid into the wiring inside.